brianparmstrong/electoral-college/README.md

 CRA and other Info
 ==================

 Yes, yes, I know, I know.
 I'm using CRA.
 This was a just-for-fun project that I quickly built in 2016 using React 13, upgraded to React 16, then quickly forgot about it in early 2017.
 I got back around to in time for the 2020 election.
-Would this be better without CRA, latest of React (though v16.9+ is pretty recent), Webpack, etc.?
+Would this be better without CRA, set up to use Webpack, fully linted and prettified, etc.?
 Yup.
 For now this is what it is.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).